 So he enquired of seers, what did this mean?

 They ventured – poets would work hard and long

-To celebrate his gains in verse and song.
+To celebrate his feats in verse and song.

 Advanced on Persia – at their head their King.